Many-body delocalization from embedded thermal inclusion: Block evolution

-The imbalance for both the biased and unbiased sampling, and various disorder strengths $W$ is shown in Fig \ref{fig:all}.
+The imbalance for both the biased and unbiased sampling, and various disorder strengths $W$ is shown in Fig. \ref{fig:all}.
 In absence of a rare region the imbalance decays very slowly at disorder $W=6-8$, but decay becomes indistinguishable from the sampling noise at larger disorder $W=10-12$.
 These results are in complete agreement with recent results in Ref.~\cite{Challenges,Doggen2018} and consistent with recent studies of the imbalance in similar finite systems \cite{Luitz2016ExtendedRegime,Chanda2020}.
 However, in the presence of the rare region the imbalance drops consistently up to our longest accessible time, after remaining steady for the first $\approx100/J$.
 With increasing disorder the the effect of the thermal inclusion sets in at later times, indicating progressively slower but still steady thermalization of the system.
-Furthermore, we find that in the presence of the thermal inclusion the imbalance seems to have some universal simple scaling behavior, i.e. simply expression time in scaled units $t'= te^{-aW}$ where $a$ is some constant of order one results in a nice collapse of the data.
-We found the collapse to occur at $a\approx2.1$, which is shown in Fig \ref{fig:all}.
-This collapse indicates that there is no remarkably different physics when the disorder is cranked up to $W=12$, rather the same physics operating at different timescales set by the disorder strength.
+Furthermore, we find that in the presence of the thermal inclusion the imbalance seems to have some universal simple scaling behavior, i.e. simply expression time in scaled units $t'= te^{-aW}$ where $a$ is some constant of order one, results in a nice collapse of the data.
+We found the collapse to occur at $a\approx2.1$, which is shown in Fig. \ref{fig:all}.
+This collapse indicates that there are no remarkably different physics when the disorder is cranked up to $W=12$, rather the same physics operating at differing timescales which are set by the disorder strength.

 Thus from these results, though still limited in system size and time, there is no sign of an MBL phase which is robust against Griffith's effects from rare thermal regions, even at large disorder.
 Instead, we see steady thermalization of the large disorder chain as it is increasingly entangled with the rare region.
-The result substantiates recent prediction from Ref.~\cite{MorningstarAvalanches,Bath-induceddelocalization} based on coupling an ideal Markovian bath.
-It's worth noting that similar behavior has been observed in classical disordered systems without the need for explicitly sampling rare regions~\cite{sajna23}; see also Fig. 3.2 in Ref.~\cite{jon202}.
+This result substantiates recent predictions from Refs.~\cite{MorningstarAvalanches,Bath-induceddelocalization} based on the coupling of an ideal Markovian bath.
+It's also worth noting that similar behavior has been observed in classical disordered systems without the need for explicitly sampling rare regions~\cite{sajna23}; see also Fig. 3.2 in Ref.~\cite{jon202}.